zeek/spicy/doc/getting-started.rst

 -----------------------

-Spicy parsers expose a C++ API that any application can leverage to send them data for processing.
-The specifics off how to approach this depend quite a bit on the particular needs of the application (Is it just a single, static parser that's needed; or a set not known upfront, and compiled dynamically?
-Just a single input stream, or many?
-All data in one buffer, or coming in incrementally?
-How does the application want to access the parsed information?).
-That said, the most basic use case is quite straight-forward: feeding data into a specific parser.
-Here's a small C++ program that parses input with our ``RequestLine`` parser:
+Spicy parsers expose a C++ API that any application can leverage to parse input data.
+The specifics of how to approach this depend quite a bit on the particular needs of the application.
+However, the most basic use-case of feeding a single input stream into a specific parser is straight-forward.
+This is presented in the following small C++ program that parses input from ``stdin`` with our ``RequestLine`` parser:

 .. literalinclude:: examples/my-http.cc